1212 “me gusta”

-While we stopped this charter business, we are still in good contact with one of the boats that worked with us.
 This boat is quite unique as it is a traditional Malay wooden junk schooner of almost 100 feet and the only one of her kind for charter in Malaysia.
-The builder/owner/skipper of this boat had a very similar boat built in the 80ies and sailed it round the world.
-This Malaysian boat is built in an archaic technique with wooden dowels and caulking bark.
-The art of building these boats is rapidly dying out and very few masters are still alive and practise this skill in Kuala Terengganu on the east coast of Peninsular Malaysia.
+In 1980 I built my first Malay junk in Kuala Terengganu and sailed it round the world.
+These traditional Malay boats are built in an archaic technique with wooden dowels and caulking bark.
+The art of building them is rapidly dying out and very few masters are still alive and practise this skill on the island of Duyong in the estuary of the Terengganu river on the east coast of the Malaysian Peninsula.

-When the boat was still chartering, the skipper was always looking forward to share his knowledge with one or two helpers and teach them how to run and maintain a classic wooden boat in return for their help.
-No sailing skills were required but a will to help and an ability and a liking for manual tasks.
+I am always looking forward to share my knowledge with one or two helpers and teach them how to maintain a classic wooden boat in return for their help.
+No knowledge of boating is required but a will to help and an ability and a liking for manual tasks.
 Carpenters, mechanics and electricians or other trained craftsmen are always welcome.
-The skipper will be delighted having you.
+I will be delighted having you.

-This is an opportunity to live on board a unique wooden sailing boat, learn a few things about wooden boats, lay back, relax, put in a bit of work and wait until the Corona storm has passed.
+Currently I am looking for somebody to baby-sit the boat for me because I have to go to Penang in May for a week or two and would like to visit family in Germany in July until August / September.
+If you have enough time, this is an opportunity to live on board a unique wooden sailing boat, learn a few things about wooden boats, lay back, relax, put in a bit of work and explore the island of Langkawi.

 This might be for you!